Package Management

 To maintain consistency and ensure compatibility across the Lockness ecosystem, all packages should follow these standards:

-See INSTALL_SCRIPTS.md for complete documentation on creating install scripts.
+See CLI documentation for complete documentation on creating install scripts.